purduerov/XX-Core/pakfront/README.md

 proxy that routes traffic between the frontend and ROV.
 Logs shit, passes image data to CV

 ## TODO
-- make it async but more cleverly
+- solve issue of it crashing after a bit
-- Functionallity to write out the buffer struct as a video stream
+- solve issue of some frames being cut off at the bottom
 - transparent handling of flask requests+responses
 - logging(and how we will log) functionallity for all processes
 - launching everything on goroutines, with a proper config file